pipeline-foundation/projects/.github/ISSUE_TEMPLATE/onboarding-application.md

 * Project has automated deployment.
 - [ ] Yes

-## 5. Required contributions
+## 5. Requested contributions

-** Please add the required contributions as list items below e.g. dependency management, code quality and security, automated versioning etc. **
+** Please list below the features you would like us to contribute to your project e.g. dependency management, code quality and security, automated versioning etc. **

 - ...
 - ...